sroberts/sroberts.github.io/_posts/2016-01-11-introduction-to-dfir-the-beginning.md

 ---
 layout: post
 title: Introduction to DFIR
+description: 'DFIR is a big field with lots of specalities.
+Lets break it down.'
 ---

 One of my favorite things is talking to students and people new to the security field.
 It feels like yesterday I was wandering around the first [Shmoocon](http://shmoocon.org/) as a student in awe of the people I met and the work they were doing.
 Now I'm 10 years into my career and have a whole different perspective (though still in awe with those folks).
 Starting a career in infosec isn't easy and while [there are better general introductions](http://tisiphone.net/2015/10/12/starting-an-infosec-career-the-megamix-chapters-1-3/) I wanted to add my perspective on getting started in Digital Forensics and Incident Response (DFIR).